Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 This is a type of function that *has side effects or state* -- but the calling functions cannot observe this so from their perspective it is pure.
 Examples are memory allocators and memory pools and logging program execution.

-Why is the OK?
+Why is this OK?
 Well to be picky there are no pure functions, since calling a pure function makes your CPU emit more heat and consumes real-world time, makes other programs run slower, consumes memory bandwidth.
 But a pure function cannot observe those side effects either.

 ## VALUES, VARIABLES